rkretch91/hopeless-roamantic-test/source/articles/2018-11-26-what-to-do-eilat-israel.html.markdown

 ---
-title: What to Do (and Not Do) in Eilat, Israel
+title: What to Do (and not) in Eilat, Israel
 date: 2018-11-26
 tags: Israel, Palestine, Eilat, Red Sea, Jordan, Egypt, Desert, Beach
 cover: eilat-israel-2.jpg